JayTesla/ProcessingDemo/README.md

 # ProcessingDemo

-This is example of a Processing demo where 4 balls are translated at different speeds and different heights.
+This is example of a Processing demo where 4 balls are translated at different speeds at different heights.